 Captain Raj Mehta, our Tactics Instructor at the National Defence Academy (now a Veteran Major General) had taught us all the nuances of section tactics, especially the deployment of LMG.
 He had drilled it in us to such details that all of us will deploy the LMG at its apt position even in our sleep.

 ‘I deployed it in less than ten seconds,’ I thought.
 It could well be that the General did not realise that the LMG was deployed for both air and ground attack.
-I still do not know as to how Gunner Mathukutty could have identified the flying aircraft to be hostile.
+I still do not know as to how Gunner Mathukutty could have identified any aircraft flying overhead to be hostile.
 In case he sighted any aircraft in our vicinity, friend or foe, he might have ended up emptying the entire magazine of his LMG by firing at the aircraft.